Perry Marshall

-Perry Sink Marshall is an American business consultant and author of books on marketing, business strategy, communications technology, and evolution.
+Perry Sink Marshall is an American business consultant and author of books on business strategy, marketing, communications technology, and evolution.

 Life

 Marshall is the son of a pastor.
-He graduated with a degree in electrical engineering from the University of Nebraska–Lincoln.
+He graduated with a degree in electrical engineering from the University of Nebraska–Lincoln in December 1992.

 Work and publications

 After graduating, Marshall worked as an acoustical engineer at Jensen, where he designed loudspeaker systems for Honda, Mazda, Ford, and Chrysler.

 Subsequently, he became national sales manager at Synergetic Micro Systems, leaving in 2001 after the company was acquired by Lantronix.

 He later founded a marketing consultancy, Perry S. Marshall & Associates, and published his first book, Industrial Ethernet: A Pocket Guide.
 It was followed by second and third editions, co-written with John Rinaldi.

 Marshall learned to use Google AdWords soon after it was first introduced.

 In 2002, he released Guerrilla Marketing for Hi-Tech Sales People, an audio CD.
 With Bryan Todd, he wrote The Definitive Guide to Google AdWords in 2006, and Ultimate Guide to Google AdWords in 2007.

 In 2011, with Thomas Meloche, Marshall published Ultimate Guide to Facebook Advertising.

 He wrote 80/20 Sales and Marketing, published in 2013, expanding on Richard Koch's 80/20 rule, as it applies to various areas in the operation of a business.
 Inc. magazine reviewed it as one of the "5 Best Sales Books of 2013".

 He wrote a paper detailing the underlying mathematical basis of the 80/20 rule, which was published in the June 2018 issue of the Harvard Business Review, Italian edition.

 His paper entitled Biology transcends the limits of computation was published in the journal Progress in Biophysics and Molecular Biology in October 2021.
+This paper was highlighted by developmental biologist Michael Levin as a perspective in the ongoing scientific debate regarding biological agency and the limitations of machine metaphors in organismal biology.

 With William Miller, Arthur Reber and Frantisek Baluska, he co-authored the paper Cellular and Natural Viral Engineering in Cognition-Based Evolution, which was published in the May 2023 issue of Communicative and Integrative Biology.